NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 How much does General Liability insurance cost in Illinois?

-• The type of work you do
+• What type of work they do.

-• Past insurance claims
+• Your insurance claims history.

-Other business insurance policies that are important in Illinois
+Other important business insurance policies in Illinois

 Workers Compensation